lbwanghr/PowerEventWizard/README.md

 You can reset your Login Items page with the following command in Terminal.
 `sfltool resetbtm`

-### When it shows something like "shutdown at 10:00PM Some days", I want the exactly days!
+### When it shows something like "shutdown at 10:00PM Some days", I want the exact days!
 If you run `pmset -g sched` in Terminal, you will find this page shows expected result.
 Certainly, this app could record what you have set in this app, but if you or other apps rewrite the system settings, this app can't recongnize what happened.